Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 In the end no dog will actually try to attack the player directly but if the player approaches a dog they will all get closer.
 I am basically trying to get the dogs to stay on the edge until the player either purposefully approaches them or ends up having to do so.

-&nbsp;&nbsp;&nbsp;Really it will be a interesting choice for the player.
+&nbsp;&nbsp;&nbsp;Really it will be an interesting choice for the player.
 Do you deal with the dog now even though it will run away till it has a friend?
 How many do you let follow you before it is too many?
 And finally now that you let them follow you so far and you see a dog at the other end of the room how will you survive?